 Estonia is also among the few countries in the OECD that do not have any property transfer taxes, meaning taxes on the transfer of real property (real estate, land improvements, machinery) from one person or firm to another.

 Low marginal tax rates create a competitive tax code

 According to Tax Foundation, the structure of a country’s tax code is an important determinant of its economic performance.
 A well-structured tax code is easy for taxpayers to comply with and can promote economic development while raising sufficient revenue for a government’s priorities.
 A competitive tax code is one that keeps marginal tax rates low.

 A study by the World Bank found that countries with simpler, more efficient tax systems had higher rates of economic growth than those with more complicated tax systems.
 The study also found that businesses in countries with simpler tax systems were more likely to invest and create jobs than businesses in countries with more complicated tax systems.

 Last year, Estonia’s gross domestic product (GDP) grew 8.3%, beating the average European Union GDP growth rate of 5.38%.
 This year, tax efficiency will help the country to battle rising energy prices and inflation in Europe.

 In today’s globalized world, businesses can choose to invest in any number of countries throughout the world to find the highest rate of return.
 This means that businesses will look for countries with lower tax rates on investment to maximize their after-tax rate of return.

 Wish to invest in Estonia or do business in the country that has the world’s best tax system?
-Send us a request for e-Consulting to find out more from one of our advisors.
+Read more about taxation in Estonia and send us a request for e-Consulting to find out more from one of our advisors.